 - Press and hold the side button.
 Don’t let go yet.

 - Wait for the Apple logo to appear, then let go.

 Apply all iOS and app updates

 Go to Settings > General > Transfer or Reset iPhone and select Reset.
-Start with Reset Network Settings, and if that doesn’t do the trick, do Reset All Settings.
-This will NOT erase the phone, but nevertheless, you should still do an extra phone backup as insurance.
+Start with Reset Network Settings, and if that doesn’t do the trick, use Reset All Settings.
+This will NOT erase your phone, but nevertheless, you should do an extra phone backup as insurance.

 If you’ve got to this stage, it’s entirely possible that one of your apps may still be messing with you.
-So, go to Setting > Privacy > Analytics & Improvements > Analytics Data.
-Here, you will find the error logs.
+So, go to Settings > Privacy and Security > Analytics and Improvements > Analytics Data.

-If all else has failed, then it’s time to go all out and erase the entire phone.
-Obviously, it’s preferable to avoid this, but if the previous tips have failed, then you likely have no choice.
-Go to Settings > General > Transfer or Reset iPhone > Erase All Contents and Settings.
-Make sure Find My iPhone is switched off, and of course, make that iCloud backup.
-Then follow the on-screen instructions.
+If all else has failed, then it’s time to go nuclear and erase your entire iPhone.
+Go to Settings > General > Transfer or Reset iPhone > Erase All Content and Settings.
+Before this, ensure that Find My iPhone is switched off, and of course, make that iCloud backup.
+When you’re ready, proceed and follow onscreen instructions.